pytorch/torchchat/README.md

 See below under [Mobile Execution](#run-mobile) if you want to deploy and execute a model in your iOS or Android app.

-## Quantization
-Quantization focuses on reducing the precision of model parameters and computations from floating-point to lower-bit integers, such as 8-bit and 4-bit integers.
-This approach aims to minimize memory requirements, accelerate inference speeds, and decrease power consumption, making models more feasible for deployment on edge devices with limited computational resources.
-While quantization can potentially degrade the model's performance, the methods supported by torchchat are designed to mitigate this effect, maintaining a balance between efficiency and accuracy.

-TODO:
-- Brief rundown on supported quant modes and torchchat.py flags (emphasis on brief).
-- Recommendations for quantization modes for 7b local chat, 7b on mobile, etc.
-- One line that shows the performance difference between the base model and the 4bit
-- Link to Quantization.md.

-Read the [quantization documention](docs/quantization.md) for more details.

 ## Mobile Execution
 **Prerequisites**